Fall 2022: RickThomas.Net Becomes LifeOverCoffee.Com

 You may want to read:

-God is not looking for qualified men and women to use.
-I’m not even sure what “qualified” means in the sense that you have to possess this or that to be used by God.
+It does not matter if you are like any of these folks or not like them.
+The list is not the criteria that will determine if God will use you.
+There is nothing there that qualifies or disqualifies you from the empowering grace of God that works in you.
+God is not looking for self-qualified men and women.
+I’m not sure what “qualified” means in the sense that you have to possess this or that to be used by God.
 God is looking for humble men and women who want to make His name great.

 The most basic question, “Can God use me, a simple jar of clay?” has a most basic answer: “Yes He can, and He will use you.”
 You are a unique person that God has called to do an unusual job for Him.
 God will use your uniqueness, even your failures and weaknesses to accomplish His purposes.

 Here is a truth that should bring you assurance, hope, and boost from any self-imposed doldrums because of your past: there is nothing that should disqualify you from being used by God.
 God’s empowering grace is more significant than your weaknesses, failures, and sins.
 God’s ability to overcome your mistakes is higher than your ability to make mistakes.